Roger-random/as7341_webui/README.md

 with its wavelength.

 Under normal operation, each bar has a white border.
-When any of the sensors reach saturation level (overexposure, including Clear and NIR channels) the white border turns red as warning that values are unreliable.
+When any of the sensors reach saturation level (a.k.a. overexposure) including Clear and NIR channels the white border turns red as warning that values are unreliable.

 Chart background color is an approximation of the color seen by the sensor.